opf/openproject/docs/faq/README.md

 You can use the [Budgets module](../user-guide/budgets/#budgets) for a plan/actual comparison.

+### Can I use OpenProject offline?

+No, it's not possible to use OpenProject without Internet access (Enterprise cloud) or access to the server it is installed on (on-premises installations).

+### Can I import tasks from spreadsheets like Excel or LibreOffice?

+Yes, that’s possible.
+Please have a look at our [Excel sync](../user-guide/integrations/Excel%20Synchronization).

 ### Does OpenProject have guest accounts?

 Currently, all users working in the OpenProject Enterprise editions need a license in order to access OpenProject.
 Regarding payments we only count the active (not blocked) users.
 If users only require temporary access, you can [block](../system-admin-guide/users-permissions/users/#lock-and-unlock-users) those users afterwards to free up additional seats.